+'''

-''' 0 or dfDEC = Decimal degrees (dd.fffffff)
+0 or dfDEC = Decimal degrees (dd.fffffff)

 1 or dfDECMIN = Degrees, decimal minutes (dd mm.fffffff)

+'''

-2 or df DMS = Degrees, minutes, seconds (dd mm ss) '''
+2 or df DMS = Degrees, minutes, seconds (dd mm ss)

-DeleteAllitems() Procedure
+DeleteAllitems()

 Clears all objects from the Object layer (the user layer where all user created bitmap items are placed).
+It also clears the cache used to store user bitmaps.
+Note that deleting a single user item does not release the cache space used by it.